Andrew Stroehlein: Publications

 Stroehlein writes Human Rights Watch's "Daily Brief" newsletter every day.
+The newsletter was named an honoree in the Webby Awards in 2025.

 Stroehlein's commentary articles have appeared in "most major newspapers in Europe and North America, and many in Asia and Africa as well."
 In 2019, he wrote a travelogue essay with Human Rights Watch colleague Steve Swerdlow for the Los Angeles Review of Books examining Uzbekistan's efforts at reform.

 In a 2015 essay for Politico, he reported on the war crimes trial of former Chadian president Hissène Habré.
 In a 2014 article, "40,000 Reasons Why Sri Lanka Is No Model for Nigeria", he criticized the plan by Nigeria to use the "Sri Lankan method" to crush Boko Haram.
 A 2013 article for The Independent (UK) lamented "Liberia's post-civil war reality", and a 2012 article for the same newspaper entitled "On the Trail of Boko Haram", he reported from northern Nigeria.
 A 2011 piece for CNN addressed the question of "Why Uzbekistan matters".
 In another 2011 essay, "Lessons from a Decade of Conflict", for Al-Quds Al-Arabi, he wrote that ten years after 9/11, "it is tempting to wonder if the world has not learned anything at all about conflict and conflict resolution."

 In the closing days of Sri Lanka's war against the Tamil Tigers, Stroehlein wrote in The Guardian about the government's military approach to civilians in the remaining conflict zones, calling them, "Sri Lanka's 50,000 hostages."

 In the Financial Times in 2006, he called for "expanding freedom of information projects reporting to and about Uzbekistan."
 In 2003, he wrote for Time magazine about the influence of Russian media in Belarus.
 In a 2002 essay, "Censorship Wins Out", published in Online Journalism Review and reprinted in McGraw-Hill book called 75 Arguments, Stroehlein argued that the role of web-based information in authoritarian states was similar to samizdat in former communist Czechoslovakia.

 Stroehlein has also authored tens of articles in the Czech daily Britské listy.